niygomhonor/Git-Search/README.md

        + ng serve
 6. Open your preferred web browser and load it on local host:
      `http://localhost:4200/`

 This will load for you Github Search

+##  Navigate this link

+[Git-Search](https://niygomhonor.github.io/Git-Search/) work with it to see its functionality

 ## Known Bugs